atbcb/ICTTestingBaseline/_baselines/08Contrast.md

 </ol>

 #### Test Results
-<p id="ATR">If both of the above checks fail, then Baseline Test 8.A-ContrastMinimum fails.</p>
+<p id="8ATR">If both of the above checks fail, then Baseline Test 8.A-ContrastMinimum fails.</p>

 ### Advisory: Tips for streamlined test processes